We've seen in the lecture that instrument strength is determined by first stage F.

 But we're willing to live with a somewhat larger size, say between 10 and 15% (worst case when $\rho=1$)

-Which true $F$ guarantees that?
+Which population $F$ guarantees that?

 Above picture suggests $F \approx 2.30$